 The radiolocation system characteristics contained herein represent the predominant type of shipborne radar operating in the 13.75-14 GHz band.
 Table 4 in Appendix 1 to this Annex provide characteristics for other airborne, shipborne, and land-based radar systems operating in the band 13.75-14 GHz.
 The characteristics in § 2 through 5 of this Annex should be used in studies of sharing with these shipborne radars, and the characteristics in Appendix 1 should be used with the other types of radars.

-3.1.1 Transmitter power/radiated power
+2.2.1 Transmitter

 The transmitter is a klystron with peak output power of 30 kW (45 dBW).
 Search loss from transmitter to antenna is –5 dB; track loss from transmitter to antenna is – 4 dB.